Mediatek-Cloud/MCS-Android-SDK-Tutorial/get_push_notification.md

 # Get Push Notification [Optional]

-MCS has [Trigger & Action][mcs-setup-notif] function.
+MCS has [Trigger & Action][mcs-tutorial-notif] function.
 The user can set the trigger and action for a data channel when its value passes the limit of the defined range.
 The user will get email notification or the GCM notification based on the trigger and action setting.

 ## Setup

 Please be sure you have

 1. Create your own [Google Cloud Messaging][gcm] project to obtain **GCM_SENDER_ID** and **GCM_API_KEY**.
-2. Follow the step of [Setup with Push Installation | MCS Android Tutorial][sdk-github-push]
+2. Follow the step of [MCS Android Tutorial - Setup with Push Installation][sdk-github-push]

 ## Check it on MCS Website